asdfzxcvbn/pyzule-rw/README.md

 so to reaffirm this, **iOS is currently not supported until an updated python for iOS gets released**

+**if you want to inject dylibs,** make sure you install lief (you only have to do this once): `pip install -U lief`

-easiest install ever, just `pip install -U git+https://github.com/asdfzxcvbn/pyzule-rw.git#egg=cyan`
+to install or update cyan, just `pip install --force-reinstall git+https://github.com/asdfzxcvbn/pyzule-rw.git#egg=cyan`

 ## todo